Flipez/rocket-lang/docs/content/en/docs/literals/file.md

 ### read(INTEGER)
-> Returns `STRING`
+> Returns `STRING|ERROR`

 Reads the given amount of bytes from the file.
+Sets the position to the bytes that where actually read.
+At the end of file EOF error is returned.

 ### seek(INTEGER, INTEGER)
-> Returns `BOOLEAN`
+> Returns `INTEGER|ERROR`

-Seeks the file handle relative from the given position.
+Seek sets the offset for the next Read or Write on file to offset, interpreted according to whence.
+0 means relative to the origin of the file, 1 means relative to the current offset, and 2 means relative to the end.